-- (a) In the year following an employee's fifth (5th) anniversary and every five (5) years thereafter, an employee shall be entitled to an additional two (2) weeks' vacation with pay at two percent (2%) of gross annual earnings per week. - This extended vacation may not be carried over to a future year.
-Employees have the option of taking the paid vacation time off or be paid out in cash for these additional two (2) weeks. - (b) Ten (10) month employees shall take their extended vacation during Winter and Spring break. - Twelve (12) month employees are allowed to use their extended vacation during Winter or Spring break subject to operational requirements of the district.
+- (a) In the year following an employee's fifth (5th) anniversary and every five (5) years thereafter, an employee shall be entitled to an additional two (2) weeks' vacation with pay at two percent (2%) of gross annual earnings per week. - (b) This extended vacation may not be carried over to a future year. - (c) Twelve (12) month employees have the option of taking the paid vacation time off or be paid out in cash for these additional two (2) weeks. - (d) Ten (10) month employees shall be paid out the first pay period in June. - (e) Twelve (12) month employees are allowed to use their extended vacation during Winter or Spring break subject to operational requirements of the district.